Robert G. Barrett: Early life

-Robert G. Barrett was born and raised in Sydney's Bondi, where he worked mainly as a butcher.
+Barrett was born and raised in Bondi, Sydney, where he worked mainly as a butcher.
 He left school at 14 to do a few odd jobs before taking on a trade as a butcher around the eastern suburbs of Sydney.
 He gave up his trade when a hind of beef fell on him and injured his shoulder.
 After 30 years he moved to Terrigal on the Central Coast of New South Wales.
-Robert appeared in a number of films and TV commercials but preferred to concentrate on his writing career.
+He appeared in a number of films and TV commercials but preferred to concentrate on his writing career.

 Best selling author

-Just before his death, Robert Barrett disclosed that the character "Les Norton" was based on two likeable Sydney larrikin identities, primarily his friend, Ken Wills (Willsy), a polyathlete who was a retired Sydney TRG/ water police officer, deep sea diver, first grade rugby league player for South Sydney in the mid 70s, a professional boxer and a skiing gold medalist.
-The other character was amateur boxer turned seaman/waterfront worker, William (Doogza) Davis, an underworld hard man.
+Just before his death, Barrett disclosed that the character "Les Norton" was based on two likeable Sydney "larrikin" identities, primarily his friend, Ken Wills (Willsy), a polyathlete who was a retired Sydney TRG/ water police officer, deep sea diver, first grade rugby league player for South Sydney in the mid 1970s, a professional boxer and a skiing gold medalist.
+The other character was an amateur boxer turned seaman/waterfront worker, William (Doogza) Davis, an underworld hard man.

-Robert Barrett worked as a DJ and his two friends worked as doormen at "Randi Wix" night club in Randwick, thinly veiled as the nightclub where Les works in the tales (the nightclub in the books, the Kelly Club as it is called is based on the Kellett Club, a terrace house in Kellett Street Kings Cross, a small but well known private casino).
+Barrett worked as a DJ and his two friends worked as doormen at Randi Wix night club in Randwick, thinly veiled as the nightclub where Les Norton works in the tales.
+The nightclub in the books, the Kelly Club, is based on the Kellett Club, a small but well-known private casino in a terrace house in Kellett Street, Kings Cross.
 Both Doogsa and Willsy had associations with the Kellett club; Barrett did not.
-After work they would "grab drinks at the early opener at Kings Cross and swap stories," while Barrett jotted down the occasional note.
+After work they would "grab drinks at the early opener at Kings Cross and swap stories" while Barrett jotted down the occasional note.
 A montage of these stories and the continuing life experiences of these two uniquely Australian individuals are what appears in the Les Norton series.
-Therefore, the Les Norton tales are truer than may be imagined.

-Robert G. Barrett also wrote other single book stories.
-'So What Do You Reckon?' is a collection of Robert's columns from when he was a columnist for the Australian People magazine.
-Barrett's books sold over 1,000,000 copies in Australia.
+Barrett also wrote other single book stories.
+So What Do You Reckon? is a collection of his columns from when he was a columnist for the Australian People magazine.
+His books sold over 1,000,000 copies in Australia.

 Death

-Robert Barrett died at Terrigal, New South Wales on 20 September 2012 after enduring a long battle with bowel cancer.
+Barrett died at Terrigal, New South Wales, on 20 September 2012 after a long battle with bowel cancer.